Caddox/Steamer/README.md

 This application exists for several reasons:

 - I wanted a way to download games at night that did not require my PC being on, and I had a Raspberry Pi kicking around
-- The official headless steam client [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) is restricted to x86 and x86_64 machines; nothing exists for ARM devices (like a Raspberry Pi)
+- The official headless steam client [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) is restricted to x86 and x86_64 machines; nothing official exists for ARM devices (like a Raspberry Pi)
 - I wanted a project.
 Sue me.

 ## Installation ##